AaravDugar123/AI_Judge/README.md

 # AI Judge - Automated Submission Evaluation Platform

-A sophisticated web application that uses AI to automatically evaluate and grade submissions.
+A sophisticated web application that uses configurable AI to automatically evaluate and grade submissions.
 Built with React/TypeScript frontend and Flask/SQLAlchemy backend.
-This was built for UC Berkeley GSI's who wanted to automate their grading feedback for homework assignments/projects that don't require personal touch
+This was built for UC Berkeley GSI's who wanted to automate their grading feedback for open-ended homework assignments/projects while maintaing a personal touch

 ## Features